-This train tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.
+This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 This is one of very few itineraries in the Highlands which can be done entirely on public transport.
-Public transport tours in Scotland are generally tricky, but this one works well - we think it's a real classic.
+Public transport tours in the more remote areas of Scotland are generally tricky, but this one works well - we think it's incredible!

 If you're on a self-drive tour, we can always combine it with elements of this tour - why not leave the car in Fort William and travel to Skye in style on a steam train?

-This railway tour works with a wide range of accommodation - from our handpicked 3-Star hotels and B&Bs right up to luxury castles, there are lots of options everywhere.
+This railway tour works with a wide range of accommodation - from our carefully-selected hotels and B&Bs right up to luxury castles, there are lots of options.

 Day 1 - Glasgow to Fort William